ahlisbon/diacriticsAndNengo/README.md

 Type out any 4 digit western year or nengō with the appropriate era prefix, then enter the hotkey *ctrl+shift+y*.

 ## Converting Years in Spreadsheets
-Spreadsheets are the most complex software environement for the macro to handle.
+Spreadsheets are the most complex software environment for the macro to handle.
 The macro is compatible with:
 - Excel
 - Excel's web app in Office365
 - Google Sheets